 Alkaline batteries, such as AA, AAA, etc are not recyclable and are not hazardous waste.
 These batteries can go into regular trash.
 Lithium, NiCad and lead acid batteries are considered Universal Wastes, along with fluorescent lamps and ballasts.
 These items must be stored in a secure area and labeled properly.
 There are various staging areas around campus for collection of these items, though only items generated on UAB property will be accepted.
 For more information, please visit the OH&S website.

-Most pallets come to main Receiving locations throughout campus, such as the Hospital General Services Building.
+Most pallets come to main receiving locations throughout campus, such as the Hospital General Services Building.
 However, if you have pallets for disposal, please drop them at our central pallet collection for recycling instead of putting them in the dumpster.
 The collection is on the back side of the Chevron Building (site of the Campus Maintenance Warehouse).
 Drive along the back side of Chevron, past the Motor Pool fuel pumps, to the end of the building and last loading dock.
-Please leave pallets on the right side of the dumpster.
+Please leave pallets neatly stacked to the side of the ramp for the last loading dock if no one is near the door to receive you.
+Only intact wood pallets are accepted.
 Pallets are collected weekly from this site for reuse.

 City of Birmingham Recycling